10DLC Campaign Form Help

 Intro

-Any business or organization that sends or responds to text messages using a 10-digit local phone number with Talkroute need to register a campaign.
+Any Talkroute accounts that sends or responds to text messages using 10-digit local phone numbers need to register a campaign.
 This includes both current and new customers who use Talkroute’s text messaging services.
-Effective 9/30/24, local phone numbers cannot be used to send text messages without an active campaign.
+Effective 12/1/24, local phone numbers cannot be used to send text messages without an approved registration.

-What if I don't engage with message campaigns and just use texting for conversational messages?
+What if I don't engage with text message campaigns and just use texting for conversational messages or respond to incoming texts?

 Carriers are requiring that all 10DLC A2P (application to person) phone numbers be registered with the campaign registry.
 All Talkroute phone numbers are considered AP2 , therefore requiring registration.
 The 10DLC registration requirements are for any kind of business text messages, whether they are marketing text messages or individual conversational messages.
 Essentially any messages that are sent or replied to using local Talkroute phone numbers will be impacted by this change.